 - 1 tablespoon of sea salt (12 g)

 - First, chop the garlic cloves and fry them for a minute.

-- Next, mash or process the tomatoes and add the spices and condiments to them.
+- Next, mash the tomatoes and add the spices and condiments to them.

 - Add the garlic along with the tomato and spice mixture to a pot and cook for about 15 minutes.